Page 1: Biography

-This biography, written by Annette Stevenson, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Annette Stevenson, was first published in the Dictionary of New Zealand Biography in 2000.

 The elder of twin girls, Flora Jean Cameron was born on Christmas Eve 1902 at Richmond, near Nelson, to Ruth Anne Knight and her husband, James Cameron, a police constable.
 The family later moved to Lower Hutt, where Flora attended Hutt District High School.
 After working as a shorthand writer in the Post and Telegraph Department, she trained as a nurse between 1925 and 1929 at Christchurch Hospital.
 During 1931 she undertook training in maternity nursing at Holmdale Maternity Hospital, Blenheim, then did midwifery training at St Helens Hospital, Auckland, gaining registration as a midwife in 1932.

 Flora Cameron began her career working as a private hospital and private duty nurse in Lower Hutt and Wanganui, and as a midwife in Lower Hutt and at St Helens Hospital, Wellington.
 After further study she completed the postgraduate course for nurses in 1934.
 Over the next four years she worked as a district health nurse in Wanganui, where she made a significant contribution to the control of communicable disease and the health of mothers and babies.
 Her skills and potential were recognised by Mary Lambie, the director of the Division of Nursing in the Department of Health, who arranged for Cameron to take a Rockefeller Foundation fellowship and study public health and hospital social science at the University of Toronto in 1938.